croct-tech/plug-js/docs/patch.md

-## Patch API Reference
+# Patch

-This reference documents all methods available in the Patch API and explains in detail how these methods work.

-A patch allows you to modify a particular entity, such as user profiles or session attributes, without knowing its current state.
+Patches allow you to modify a particular entity, such as user profiles or session attributes, without knowing its current state.

-The processing performed by a patch is atomic to prevent the entity from ending up in an inconsistent state — either all operations are applied or none.

 Most operations require specifying the path to the target attribute.
 The path format is similar to the way you are already used to access nested structures in JavaScript.